williamblair/PSX-Lowlevel/README.md

     https://github.com/ARM9/psxdev
     https://problemkaputt.de/psx-spx.htm

-At the moment the makefile assumes you have Lameguy 64's PSN00bSDK (for the linker script and libC)
+makefile assumes you have Lameguy 64's PSN00bSDK
+(for the linker script and libc)

     https://github.com/Lameguy64/PSn00bSDK

-The `raw_asm` directory contains a program to fill the screen white in main.asm TODO - c_test directory
+The `raw_asm` directory contains a program to fill the screen white in main.asm The `c_test` directory draws hello world with a textured font based on Peter Lemon's hello world assembly example